VenusChhantel/PMAT-WriteUp/1-2.BasicDynamicAnalysis/RAT.Unknown.exe.md

 <image src="../Images/RAT.Unknown.exe5.png" caption="" alt="" height="" width="" position="center" command="fit" option="" class="img-fluid" title="" >

 It seems like the sample will try to connect to serv1[.]ec2-102-95-13-2-ubuntu[.]local in order to request 'msdcorelib.exe' and downloaded it under startup folder as 'mscordll.exe' so that it's executed everytime during startup as persistance mechanism.
+Also note that the executable dropped is the INetSim binary not the actual binary.

 <br>